AxsKramer/robo-friends-react/README.md

-# robo-friends-react
+# Robot Friends using React
-It is a project that shows different robots cartoons using an api.
+It is a project that shows different robots cartoons using a special web page.